-You’ll have a nice introductory bonus of 50,000 points for spending $4,000.
+You’ll have a nice introductory bonus of 50,000 points for spending $4,000 in the first three months.
 That would be $625 in bonus points value, but you’ll only get that offer during the first year with the card.

 Be sure to look into your options for point transfers, as these could provide more value than the other redemption options.
 Use the 1:1 transfer rate to find great deals with the airline and hotel partners.
 Remember that you can hold on to your points until you can redeem them for a great value.

 The extra benefits are not bad, although they mostly consist of travel and shopping protections.
 They aren’t as valuable as the travel perks you can get with some cards, but they can help you out if something goes wrong (as long as your situation is eligible, of course).

 Travel credit cards come in many shapes and sizes, with different rewards, benefits, and fees.
 Check out some alternatives to the Chase Sapphire Preferred Card below.